Linux Bash shell is the most popular shell.

 ! is called

 Bash is very popular shell but there are a lot of alternatives to the Bash.
 Here is some of them.

-- SH is very basic shell which provides fundamental features of the Bash.
+- SH is a very basic shell that provides fundamental features of the Bash.

 - CSH is mainly designed from C programming language.

 As stated previously bash binary is stored in the

 /bin/bash path in general.

 /bin/sh provides the SH shell which is downgraded with less functional version of the BASH.

 Bash Shell Commands

 man command like below.
 This provides detailed information about the